arblalock/Typefighters/README.md

 ## Run Localy

-First, in your development environment set any needed evironment variables to ones you'd like to use.
+First, in your development environment set any needed environment variables to ones you'd like to use.
 For example the socketIO port vars (SOCKETIO_PORT, NEXT_PUBLIC_SOCKETIO_PORT) can be set to 8080.

 Run Web App: